wangzezhong/visualinteractivedata.github.io/job-datavista.md

-# Senior Teaching Assistant in Data Visualisation
+# University Teacher in Data Visualization
 # _Vacancy Reference_:

 The University of Edinburgh searches for a highly-motivated full-time senior teacher assistant in data visualization to help with the creation and delivery of a novel online learning course at the intersection of teaching and research.
 The position is currently running until including July 2020 but further funding until into Spring 2021 is likely.